Ramat Gan Safari guide starts with basics (price, coupons, tours, feedings). And then we will join various tours and regular zoo visits. Let’s begin!

 Visiting By Ourselves

-We entered the open area once again with our car and here are several photos that I took on our way to the lions.
+We entered the open space once again with our car, and these are the photos I took on our way to the lions.

 This rhino decided to make a mud bath:

-Till we reached the lions it was already around 11 am, and it was really hot.
-So all lions lied in shade:
+Until we reached the lions, it was already around 11 am, and it was boiling.
+So all lions lied in the shade:

 Overall, we liked the Safari morning tour a lot.
 There are many advantages.
-The main ones are: you get a guide, you come early while it is not that hot and you get to feed the animals.
-As long as kids are happy, their parent will be content.
+The main ones are: you get a guide, you come early while it is not too hot and you get to feed the animals.
+As long as kids are happy, their parents will be content.
 The only downside is the ticket price.
-But, since the difference in ticket price between morning tour and regular visit is not big, I am leaning towards the morning tour.
-So, if you are planning to visit Safari and buying tickets at full price then consider the Safari morning tour.
+But, since the difference in ticket price between morning tour and regular visit is not significant, I am leaning towards the morning tour.
+So, if you are planning to visit Safari and buying tickets at full price, then consider the Safari morning tour.
 In my case, I purchased the tickets through a coupon and ticket price was 35 NIS per person (this is even cheaper than regular entrance).
 So, it was worth it.

 Safari Morning Tour – Three Years Later